 Receiving water limitations are based on water quality objectives (WQOs) contained in the Basin Plan and are a required part of this Order.
-The discharge of the blended tertiary treated water shall not cause the following in San Gabriel River:
+The discharge shall not cause the following in San Gabriel River:

-1. For waters designated with a warm freshwater habitat (WARM) beneficial use, the temperature of the receiving water at any time or place and within any given 24-hour period shall not be altered by more than 5°F above the natural temperature and shall not be raised above 86°F due to the discharge of the blended tertiary treated watereffluent at the receiving water station located downstream of the discharge.
+1. For waters designated with a warm freshwater habitat (WARM) beneficial use, the temperature of the receiving water at any time or place and within any given 24-hour period shall not be altered by more than 5°F above the natural temperature and shall not be raised above 86°F due to the discharge of effluent at the receiving water station located downstream of the discharge.
 Natural conditions shall be determined on a case-by-case basis.